March 20–22, 2018 nor'easter: New York and Rhode Island

 New York City itself seeing 8.4 in.
 Governor Cuomo issued a travel ban for tractor-trailers along several Interstate highways in the New York City area.
 The nor'easter forced the modification of service along the New York City Subway.
 The Metro-North Railroad operated on a reduced weekday schedule.
-Combined with many other nor’easters earlier in the month, the snow from this storm resulted in March 2018 becoming the snowiest March on record in Islip, New York.
 Justin Timberlake was forced to cancel a concert at Madison Square Garden on March 21, to be rescheduled on a later date.
 A van flipped over on the Wantagh State Parkway in Nassau County from the snow, killing one person and injuring five other people.
 A 62-year-old woman in Bellmore died of a heart attack while shoveling snow.
 The nor'easter caused several accidents on Long Island, including an accident between two tractor-trailers on the Long Island Expressway in North Hills.
+Combined with many other nor’easters earlier in the month, the snow from this storm resulted in March 2018 becoming the snowiest March on record in Islip, New York.

 Governor Gina Raimondo of Rhode Island announced that all state services would be closed on March 21 due to the storm.
 Schools in Providence were closed on March 21.